Cray-HPE/csm-install-workarounds/workarounds/after-ncn-boot/CASMINST-1709/README.md

 ## Start Goss Servers on the Non-Compute Nodes

-Prior to running the following tests against the NCNs, the goss-servers service must be started on each NCN by logging in to each one and executing the following command:
+Prior to running the Goss automated tests against the NCNs, the goss-servers service must be started on each NCN by logging in to each one and executing the following command:

 ```bash